ASIF GATEWAY: user access to ASIF irradiation facilities

 - displacement damage (TNID) effects – due to the accumulation of crystal lattice defects over a long time – are long term effects and uniformly affect all devices

-At national level a certain number of industrial and institutional/research assets and centers in the field of EEE need to be coordinated, supported and represented at international level.
+ASIF program, as formulated by ASI (see this webpage), aims to establish an interactive coordinated set of the irradiation facilities, throughout the national territory, serving the national and international space communities.
+In fact, at national level industrial and institutional/research assets and centers in the field of EEE need to be coordinated, supported and represented at international level.

 Italy has a long experience in the field of electronics devices design, manufacturing and utilization for various market sectors and in particular for Space.
 For instance, in the last years some project have been implemented in the field of GaAs/GaN EEE for consolidating the presence of the National GaN supply chain in the european context, thus achieving the role of second european source.